Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ### 2.1.3 Difference in quality control procedures

 Both datasets uses differing QC procedures, and may included different rain gauges at different time steps.
+The QC methodologies are noted in the following sections of the data paper:
+CEH-GEAR (Section 4 of [Keller et al. 2015](https://doi.org/10.5194/essd-7-143-2015)) & HadUK-Grid (Section of [Hollis et al. 2019](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.78))

+🌲 _I am happy to discuss the QC protocols further, and a more robust rain QC protocol is provided in [Lewis et al. 2021](https://doi.org/10.1016/j.envsoft.2021.105169)_ 🌲

 # 3. Methods